nathanpotter17/Layer-W/README.md

 ### Layer-W Overview & Purpose

-- Overview: A tightly managed WebAssembly 3D engine that maximizes performance through aggressive memory reuse and graphics-oriented memory layout.
-The reserved memory model allows regioning to be flexible & granular - balancing rendering performance with necessary data persistence.
+- Overview: A tightly managed cross-platform application engine that maximizes performance through aggressive memory reuse and graphics-oriented memory layout.
+The reserved memory model balances rendering performance with necessary data persistence.
+Has the flexibility to render all content in a static SPA.

 - Purpose: Pathfinding for eventual performant, platform agnostic application solution using WebGPU & Rust + WASM / WASI.